Sharyn Driver –

 While working in the corporate environment, Sharyn continued to fuel her fascination with human behaviour and the human mind by enrolling for many local and international courses and programmes focused on neuroscience research.
 In 2011 her, after building up an illustrious sales and management career in the telecommunications industry, her yearning to understand human behaviour and the human mind and to marry that passion with her corporate career, led her to establish Releasing Limits.

-Since then, she has qualified as an Emotional Freedom Techniques, and Matrix Re-Imprinting Therapist and is currently training as a Rapid Transformational Therapist with the internationally renowned and top British transformational therapist Marisa Peer.
+Since then, she has qualified as an Emotional Freedom Techniques, Matrix Re-Imprinting, and a Rapid Transformational Therapist with the internationally renowned and top British transformational therapist Marisa Peer.
 Sharyn has qualified, studied and trained Internationally acquiring the rights to a very successful Wellness program.
 This qualification allows Sharyn to teach methodologies taught in this programme to help CEOs, managers and employees reduce stress and anxiety in a corporate environment, thereby improving staff productivity, wellness and absenteeism, and help them to live inspired, mindful lives in the process.
 These techniques are taught in one-on-one therapy sessions, workshops and motivational talks that can easily be integrated into daily lives.

 Sharyn has used these same skills in her philanthropy activities as a counsellor while emotionally supporting abused children who had to testify in court.
 In 1999 Sharyn received an award from former Deputy Minister of Justice and Correctional Services, the late Cheryl Gillwald, for her selfless dedication to supporting young victims of abuse during court hearings.